 - End Cap Lost Length: 9.0 Inches

 - Material is steel, painted yellow.

-- Use two end caps, one on each end of spreader pipe for a capacity of 2x the end cap work load limit.
+- Use two end caps, one on each end of the spreader pipe for a capacity of 2x the end cap workload limit.

 - Use manual #SAC25C, included with each set of pipe caps.

 - Each pipe cap has a label with data as shown below and the nominal pipe size it fits.
-Label may say "Sched 60 wall” instead of "Sched 80 wall" depending on size of end cap.
+The label may say "Sched 60 wall” instead of "Sched 80 wall" depending on the size of the end cap.

 - Each end cap over 8" has one or two D-rings for lifting the end cap only.

 - Please Note: When building a spreader bar assembly using the AC25C End Eye Caps, capacities will be dependent upon using the pipe and span as specified on: Standard Spreader Pipe for Use with AC25C End Eye Caps (AC22P)